KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined.md

 ## New Website

 The church website has a clean, modern, minimalistic look, with a lightweight, responsive layout that adapts well from desktop to mobile, and other devices.
-The website is reasonably priced and has an intuitive content management system that can be used by non-techies and occasional volunteers in order to keep the content relevant.

 For more info about the selection process, go to [Website Options](website_options.md).

 [www.prettyprairieumc.org](www.prettyprairieumc.org)